da99/datoki/README.md

 # Datoki

-A Ruby gem for managing validation and records using PostgreSQL.
+A Ruby gem that is part abstraction layer, part validator... for managing data in PostgreSQL.

 ## Installation